theirix/parray_gin/README.md

 		gmake PG_CONFIG=<postgresql_install_dir>/bin/pg_config PGUSER=postgres installcheck

+Sometimes it's needed to add platform-specific flags for building.
+For example, to build with ICU provided by homebrew you should add to `Makefile`:

+		PG_CPPFLAGS = "-I/usr/local/opt/icu4c/include"
+		SHLIB_LINK =  "-L/usr/local/opt/icu4c/lib"

 #### Manually

 Use this method if you have a precompiled extension and do not want to install this with help of PGXS.